BWsix/beamlib/editor/beamlib/README.md

 # beamlib

-A lightweight wrapper for glfw window creation & imgui that has raylib-like api.
+A lightweight wrapper for glfw & imgui that has raylib-like api.

 ## quick start